derselbst/ANMP/README.md

 Cue sheets will just add the same song file multiple times to a playlist, but with different file-offsets.

-Implementing new formats shall be done by implementing the abstract base class **Song**.
+Implementing new formats shall be done by deriving the abstract base class **Song**.
 By that a wrapper for any library that actually supports this format is written.

 The core of ANMP (i.e. everything in [src/](src/)) is strictly keept free of any QT5 dependencies.
 Makes reuseage a lot easier.